marcdacz/compare-pdf/README.md

     .compare("byImage");
   expect(comparisonResults.status).to.equal("failed");
   expect(comparisonResults.message).to.equal(
-    "notSame.pdf is not the same as baseline.pdf."
+    "notSame.pdf is not the same as baseline.pdf.",
   );
   expect(comparisonResults.details).to.not.be.null;
 });